Relevance-guided Supervision for OpenQA with ColBERT: Background Related Work

 \subsection{Retrieval Models for OpenQA}

 Mainstream approaches use sparse retrieval models (e.g., BM25; \citealt{robertson2009probabilistic}) and various heuristics (e.g., traversal of Wikipedia hyperlinks) to retrieve a set of $k$ passages that are relevant to the question $q$.
-Subsequently, they deploy a reader to read each of these $k$ passages and return the highest-scoring answer, $\hat{a}$, present as a span in one or more of the $k$ passages.
+This (closed) set of passages is often \textit{re-ranked} with a Transformer encoder \citep{Vaswani-etal:2017} to maximize precision, as in \citet{wang2019multi} and \citet{yang2019end}.
+Subsequently, mainstream approaches deploy a reader to read each of these $k$ passages and return the highest-scoring answer, $\hat{a}$, present as a span in one or more of the $k$ passages.
+This approach is represented in \citet{chen2017reading}, \citet{min2019discrete}, and \citet{asai2019learning}, among many others.

 More recent literature has shown that there is value in learning the retriever, including ORQA~\cite{lee2019latent}, REALM~\cite{guu2020realm}, and DPR~\cite{karpukhin2020dense}.
-Common to all three is the BERT-based two-tower architecture depicted in Figure~\ref{fig:comparison}(a).
-As shown, this architecture encodes every question $q$ or passage $d$ into a single, high-dimensional vector and models relevance via a single dot-product.
+Common to all three is the BERT two-tower architecture depicted in Figure~\ref{fig:comparison}(a).
+This architecture encodes every question $q$ or passage $d$ into a single, high-dimensional vector and models relevance via a single dot-product.
 However, these models differ substantively in supervision.

-\citet{lee2019latent} propose the Inverse Close Task (ICT), a self-supervised task for pretraining BERT encoders for learned retrieval.
-Given a corpus $C$, the question encoder is fed a random sentence $q$ and the passage encoder is fed a number of context passages, one of which is the true context of $q$.
-The training objective is to classify the correct context from which $q$ was extracted. \citet{guu2020realm} extend this self-supervised task to retrieval-augmented language modeling (REALM), where these encoders are optimized to retrieve passages that help with a Masked Language Modeling task \citep{devlin-etal-2019-bert}.
-After pretraining, both ORQA and REALM freeze the passages index and encoder and subsequently fine-tune the question encoder to retrieve passages whose content helps a jointly-trained reader model extract the correct answer.

-Though they do not need labeled data, the pretraining procedures of ORQA and especially REALM are computationally expensive, owing to the amount of data they must see.
-Additionally, as the document encoder's parameters change, REALM continually re-indexes the entire corpus during pretraining. \citet{guu2020realm} use 64 Cloud TPUs for pretraining and, concurrently, 16 TPUs for refreshing the corpus index.
+\citet{lee2019latent} propose the Inverse Close Task (ICT), a self-supervised task to pretrain these encoders for retrieval.
+The question encoder is fed a random sentence $q$ from the corpus and the passage encoder is fed a number of context passages, one of which is the true context of $q$, and the model learns to identify the correct context. \citet{guu2020realm} extend this task to retrieval-augmented language modeling (REALM), where the encoders are optimized to retrieve passages that help with a Masked Language Modeling task \citep{devlin-etal-2019-bert}.
+After pretraining, both ORQA and REALM freeze the passages index and encoder, and fine-tune the question encoder to retrieve passages that help a jointly-trained reader model extract the correct answer.
+Though self-supervised, the pretraining procedures of ORQA and especially REALM are computationally expensive, owing to the amount of data they must see and as REALM re-indexes the corpus during pretraining every 500 steps (out of 200k).